kaptandatasolutions/kaptandatasolutions.github.io/_posts/2025-05-28-21-47-Mastering-n8n-Automation.md

-Submit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposal---
+---------------------------------------------------------Submit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposalSubmit your project brief and receive a proposal---
 layout: post
 title: "Mastering n8n Automation - A Comprehensive Workflow & AI Integration Guide"
 subtitle: "A step-by-step how‑to on building data‐driven workflows, managing data transformations, making API calls, and integrating AI agents using n8n"